elibs/ebash/README.md

 Some are important, but often we generate temporary files or directories or processes or whatever that should be taken care of when we’re done running.

-But recall that bashutils will cause scripts to generate a stack trace and terminate if they encounter an error.
+But recall that ebash will cause scripts to generate a stack trace and terminate if they encounter an error.
 You still want to be sure that those things got cleaned up.
 The right way to handle this is to use traps.
 But please don’t use bash’s built in `trap` command to set the traps, because then